Unaffordable lending

 People apply for credit for a variety of reasons.
 Sometimes, for example, to help them finance a purchase for a large amount – such as a car or a new kitchen.
 And most of the time a consumer will manage to pay back the credit without any major issues.
 But sometimes we see cases where a lender has provided a consumer with more credit than they could ever afford to repay, without them having difficulty doing so.

-Types of complaints we see
+Types of complaint we see

-Consumers sometimes complain to us that their credit was unaffordable and so they believe the lender acted irresponsibly in providing the funds.
+Consumers sometimes complain to us that their credit was unaffordable so they believe the lender acted irresponsibly in providing the funds.
 This is a problem because a consumer might have difficulty paying back what’s owed or they might even be unable repay at all.
 We see complaints about unaffordable lending across a range of credit products, from car finance to payday lending.

-Consumers sometimes complain that they’re experiencing difficulty because their circumstances have changed – for example, they might have lost their job or only able to work reduced hours - and their lender isn't treating them fairly.
+Consumers sometimes complain that they’re experiencing financial difficulty because their circumstances have changed – for example, they might have lost their job or only able to work reduced hours – and their lender isn't treating them fairly.

 How to complain